-The Export Screen Explained
+The Export to PDF and HTML Screens Explained

-The export screen allows you to export your knowledgebase articles to html pages or PDF files.
+The export to PDF or HTML screen allows you to export your knowledgebase articles to html pages or PDF files.

 The Summary screen

 When you first enter the screen you see a summary of any current exports that have been set up.